 So I read up on what do to and here’s what I learnt.

 Yelling is the new smacking

-In a parenting age where smacking is out of fashion (for good reason), I know I’m not alone in disciplining my kids with my scary loud voice, or using it just to get them to tune in – “PUT ON YOUR UNDIES.
+In a parenting age when smacking has been removed from the list of discipline options (for good reason), I know I’m not alone in disciplining my kids with my scary loud voice, or using it just to get them to tune in – “PUT ON YOUR UNDIES.
 STOP THAT NOW AND PUT.
 ON.
 YOUR.
 UNDIES!” – But here’s the thing.
 Yelling scares little ones and I don’t know about you, but I don’t like myself much when I resort to doing it.
 It puts me in a bad mood and I feel like I’ve lost control.
 What’s more, it can work against us over time.